 Privacy and access to your personal information in the federal government

-The Privacy Act gives Canadians the right to access personal information held by the government and protection of that information against unauthorized use and disclosure.
-This page provides links to the Privacy Act, its policy instruments and tools supporting the administration of the legislation.
+The Privacy Act gives Canadian citizens, permanent residents and individuals present in Canada the right to access their personal information held by government institutions that are subject to the Act, and protects that information against unauthorized collection, use, retention and disclosure.
+The Act complements other acts and procedures for access to personal information.
+This page provides links to the Act as well as policy instruments and tools supporting its administration.

 - Privacy Breach Management Toolkit